Beatrice May Clark (1921-2016)

 Don realised he could not continue as Secretary and stepped down in 2008.
 Despite being very ill in his last few years he continued to work on the task he had set himself to record all Wallsend’s war dead and again he did not disappoint, finalising the work in 2010.

-Society for about 6 years but in that time he made a tremendous contribution moving the Society forward with technology and providing equipment as well as producing numerous books, pictures, records and CD’s.
+Don was only a member of the Society for about 6 years but in that time he made a tremendous contribution moving the Society forward with technology and providing equipment as well as producing numerous books, pictures, records and CD’s.

 Ken was a great enthusiast for the history of Wallsend, gave talks to local groups, including the History Society and was an active volunteer for the Citizens Advice Bureau and other organisations.
 Apart from being a member of the Local History Society he was one of the first volunteer guides at Wallsend Heritage Centre.
 After the Wallsend Heritage Centre closed in 1986 Ken then trained as a volunteer guide for Segedunum Fort along with previous Chairman Vin Wallace and present Vice Chairman Ken Hutchinson.
 He became Secretary of the volunteer guides group and continued until the museum closed, but still continued to do tours of the site for friends and family.